iamWebLuk/Chat_App/README.md

 The application uses Message Queuing for the communication between the users.
 The protocol is AMQP and the exchange type is direct for a simpler overview.

+Whenever a user is writing a message, the message broker queues it into the message queue and then all the user in the same queue are getting the messages one by one

 ### Authorization